mikemadisonweb/yii2-elasticsearch/README.md

 Configuration
 -------------
-Lets suppose that you have huge database of blog posts and you want to use full-text search on title and body fields, also search for keywords as is and maybe filter by categories and tags:
+Let's suppose that you have a huge database of blog posts and you want to use full-text search on title and body fields, also search for keywords as is and maybe filter by categories and tags:
 ```php
 <?php
 // config/main.php